-LEFT: Church committee member Dan Russell, Archbishop Mark Coleridge, Dewram Constructions builder Vince Gullotto and church committee chair Laurie Nortin cut Devastation gives way to hope for community Archbishop Mark Coleridge put his construction skills to the test by climbing the scaffolding to lay the first glass brick in the feature wall of Adaminaby's new church.
-Parishioners gathered for the occasion, along with members of the Anglican community who have allowed Catholic services in their church while the Adaminaby people await the construction The former St Mary's Church was destroyed by fire four years ago and now, thanks to parish fundraising, a \$501,000 payout from Catholic Church Insurances and the generosity of Dewram Constructions, the new building is well under way.
+Mark Coleridge Devastation gives way to hope for community Archbishop Mark Coleridge put his construction skills to the test by climbing the scaffolding to lay the first glass brick in the feature wall of Adaminaby's new church.
+Parishioners gathered for the occasion, along with members of the Anglican community who have allowed Catholic services in their church while the Adaminaby people await the construction of their own.
+The former St Mary's Church was destroyed by fire four years ago and now, thanks to parish fundraising, a \$501,000 payout from Catholic Church Insurances and the generosity of Dewram Constructions, the new building is well under way.
 Archbishop Coleridge said he would never forget the sight of the church reduced to rubble after the fire.
 "It was a scene of utter devastation," he said.
 "But the statue of Our Lady remained unharmed, which is a powerful sign.
 "I hoped the rebuilding of this church would gather the community and create new energy.
 To see everyone here today it is clear that is what's happening."
-After adding two glass bricks to the cross in the back wall of the church, Archbishop Coleridge Bishop Pat Power will officially open the church and bless the foundation stone on 15 January, 2011.
-Sisters of St Joseph of Goulburn warmly INVITE YOU to share with them in the CANONISATION OF MARY MACKILLOP by gathering for a celebration in the upstairs Function Room at the GOULBURN WORKERS' CLUB on SUNDAY EVENING 17th OCTOBER, from 6pm.
+After adding two glass bricks to the cross in the back wall of the church, Archbishop Coleridge blessed the site.
+Bishop Pat Power will officially open the church and bless the foundation stone on 15 January, 2011.
+Sisters of St Joseph of Goulburn at the GOULBURN WORKERS' CLUB on SUNDAY EVENING 17th OCTOBER, from 6pm.
 The evening will include watching the canonization event live from Rome.
 Finger food refreshments will be available from 6.30pm.
-'Call in' for a while .... or stay until the conclusion (about 10pm).
+'Call in' for a while or stay until the conclusion (about 10pm).
 ALL ARE MOST WELCOME

-BRING YOUR FAMILY!
-BRING A FRIEND!
-BRING A GROUP!
 There is no charge.
-For catering purposes please RSVP by 12th October to ph 02 48 214990 or email rsj@tpg.com.au the cake.
+For catering purposes please RSVP by 12th October to ph 02 48 214990 or email rsj@tpg.com.au BRING YOUR FAMILY!